Hanging Loose in Hawaii

 The Navatek I, a whale-watching vessel, waits in the harbor, the same port from which the Skipper’s boat in Gilligan’s Island set sail.
 It carries its passengers past the Diamond Head crater on a gentle sea.
 It is December, and the 45-foot long, 80,000-pound humpbacks are in Hawaii for the winter, having traveled over 3,000 miles from Alaska.

 Two blows shoot high into the air simultaneously, and dorsal fins and tails break the surface.
 Professional photographers with telephoto lenses as long as their arms perch near the front of the Navatek, snapping multiple exposures per second.
 The entire crowd scans the dazzling ocean.
-Will this be the day they see a whale’s body rise two-thirds out of the water in a classic breech?
+Will this be the day they see a whale’s body rise two-thirds out of the water in a classic breach?

-Tourism is Hawaii’s primary industry, followed by military and then agriculture.
+Tourism is Hawaii’s primary industry, followed by the military and then agriculture.
 There are eight main islands in the chain with 132 islands in total.
 Waikiki itself is only two miles long and six miles wide.
-Wai stands for “fresh water” and kiki means “spouting,” so Waikiki literally translates as “spouting water.”
+Wai stands for “freshwater” and kiki means “spouting,” so Waikiki literally translates as “spouting water.”
 In 1920, it was the largest resort in the Pacific.
 It continues to be a paradise with few bugs and almost no mosquitoes.